wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.4 =
+Stage 2 upgrade in major refactoring of the search engine.
+Please upgrade now and see a marked improvement in search speed times - especially on big sites.

 = 2.2.3 =
 Upgrade now for 1 performance tweak, plus tweaks for full compatibility with WooCommerce 2.2.10 and WordPress 4.1